RudranilMitra/BeersAndBreweries/CaseStudy01_Paul_Madding.md

    3. Report the number of NA's in each column.

 **There are only two columns that have missing data.
-The ABV looks to be missing 62 entries and IBU has 1005 NA's out of the total 2410 observations.**
+The ABV looks to be missing 62 entries and IBU has 1005 NA's out of the total 2410 observations.
+The IBU data may need to be revisited.
+With close to half the data not reported predictive information based on this information may be skewed.
+We will address this if this shows to be a problem.**

 ```r